Home / Itinerary

 Meet your private bird guide or driver at Hailaer Airport (HLD) and transfer to your hotel.
 If time permits, enjoy birding around the hotel.

-Depart early for the grasslands to photograph the Snowy Owl in the soft light of dawn and again at sunset.
-This area also provides excellent habitat for other grassland species such as Snow Bunting, Saker Falcon, Upland Buzzard, and Rough-legged Buzzard.
-We will spend the entire day here to maximize our chances.
+We depart early for the grasslands to search for Snowy Owl in the soft light of dawn, with another opportunity at sunset.
+This area also offers excellent habitat for other grassland species, including Snow Bunting, Saker Falcon, Upland Buzzard, and Rough legged Buzzard.
+We will spend the entire day here to maximize our chances of success.

-If needed, return to the grasslands in the morning for another attempt at photographing the Snowy Owl.
-Afterwards, continue the journey to Wuerqihan.
+If needed, we will return to the grasslands in the morning for another attempt at Snowy Owl.
+Afterward, we continue our journey to Wuerqihan.

 Situated in the western part of the Da Hinggan (Greater Khingan) Range, Wuerqihan is the nearest lush coniferous forest to Yakeshi City and home to many northern specialties, including various owls, pheasants, and tits.
 Over the next five days, we will explore the area in search of Ural Owl, Northern Hawk-Owl, Great Grey Owl, Eurasian Eagle-Owl, and Boreal Owl.